 Another thing to consider with all this hype and misinformation is the actual burn test.
 Having a Class A/Class 1 fire rating does not mean the product will not burn; all radiant barrier type products will burn, the metalized product is not fireproof.
 If you still need convincing, go to the ASTM website and you can read summary pages of each standard, so don't just take our word for it - go straight to the source!

 The classifications assigned based on the testing are just a measure of the burning characteristics of each product tested, not the fireproof-ness of the products.
 Aluminum covered radiant barrier products (like Original AtticFoil®) are pretty difficult to start burning, but once they flash (catch fire) the polyethylene scrim inside will continue to burn at a relatively slow rate.

-Ironically, AtticFoil® HDF (the metalized film Mylar radiant barrier) product starts burning very easily and burns very quickly.
-Truthfully, it is for this very reason that the AtticFoil® HDF can "pass" the mounting test.
+Ironically, the metalized film Mylar radiant barrier product starts burning very easily and burns very quickly.
+Truthfully, that is the reason that the film can "pass" the mounting test.
 The metalized film products burn up faster and therefore produce less total smoke than other products when compared in an E84 burn tunnel test.